How many cases of miraculous healing does it take to show that God exists and sometimes heals people?

 So here are ten unusual recoveries after prayer.
 An experienced medical researcher read the case histories, talked to specialist doctors and finds that it really seems that God healed, miraculously.

 The doctor and the investigation

-Dr H Richard Casdorph is an experienced doctor and medical researcher.
-His CV shows he has published more than eighty research papers in a career that has spanned almost 6 decades, and has earned the respect of his fellow doctors.
+The late Dr H Richard Casdorph was an experienced doctor and medical researcher.
+He published more than eighty research papers in a career that spanned almost 6 decades, and earned the respect of his fellow doctors.